smagnuson19/Tellr-App-Backend/README.md

 where email is the email of the child that is redeeming the goal, and goalName is the name of the goal that is being redeemed.

+##### /api/redeemmoney
+Methods: POST
+Redeems a selected goal and updates balance accordingly.
+Post the following json named payLoad:
+`{ email,  $amount }`
+where email is the email of the child that is redeeming the goal, and $amount is the float (no dollar sign) of amount redeemed

 ##### /api/notifications
 Methods: POST